 The Communications and Electronics Branch

-The Communications & Electronics Branch (C&E Branch) and a number of civilian & military affiliated organizations serve a similar objective – that of providing C & E personnel (serving, non-serving and retired) a professional ‘identity’, professional development, and a social environment for the fostering of camaraderie and esprit de corps.
-While there is an overlap in their respective activities, each organization does fulfill a meaningful role in the eyes of their members.
+The Communications & Electronics Branch and a number of affiliated organisations serve a similar objective – that of providing C & E personnel a professional ‘identity’, professional development, and a social environment for the fostering of camaraderie and esprit de corps.
+While there is overlap in their respective activities, each organisation does fulfill a meaningful role in the eyes of their members.

-The C & E Branch is one of many occupational Branches which were created in 1968 following the Unification of the Canadian Forces.
-One of the unfortunate results of CF Unification was the removal of long-standing military culture and “ethos” associated with the prior separate services.
-The various occupational Branches were established to enable members of the Canadian Forces in related occupations to identify with each other in cohesive professional groups based on similarity of military roles, customs, and traditions.
-These occupational Branches have evolved to better meet the occupational and social needs of Branch members, as well as their associates in related professions.
+The Communications and Electronics (C & E) Branch is one of many personnel Branches which were created in 1968 following the integration of the Canadian Forces.
+The purpose of these Branch structures was to enable members of the Canadian Forces in related occupations to identify with each other in cohesive professional groups.
+(CFAO 2-10) Since 1968, the C & E Branch and a number of affiliated groups have evolved to better meet the occupational and social needs of Branch members, as well as their associates in related professions.

-MILPERSCOM has directed that the Branches will be represented by a Branch Advisor – as a secondary duty.
-The advisor is to be a focal point for Branch personnel and to provide advice to MILPERSCOM regarding personnel and professional matters, which may affect the members of the Branch.
+The C & E Branch is not an operational entity, rather a professional body, which represents its members through the support of those who belong to it.
+CMP has directed that the Branches will be represented by a Branch Advisor – and as a secondary duty.
+The advisor is to be a focal point for Branch personnel and to provide advice to CMP regarding personnel and professional matters, which may affect the members of the Branch.

-The need for professional identity and social association amongst serving, non-serving and retired C & E personnel is also provided by organisations such as: the Signallers Club of Canada; the Canadian Association of Forces Linemen; and the Armed Forces Communications and Electronics Association (AFCEA).
-See the Affiliates Tab for a more comprehensive list of Affiliated Organizations.
+The need for professional identity and social association amongst serving, non-serving and retired C & E personnel is also provided by organisations such as: the Lineman’s Association; the Air Force Telecommunications Association and the Armed Forces Communications and Electronics Association (AFCEA).

-Each of these organizations offers a unique sense of identity and camaraderie – a special interest group to cater to the unique needs of their membership body.
-Each organization can contribute individually or collectively to the mission of the C & E Branch – not as a competitor but as a representative body, which can speak in an authoritative and influential manner.
+Each of these organisations offers a unique sense of identity and camaraderie – a special interest group to cater to the unique needs of their membership body.
+Each organisation can contribute individually or collectively to the mission of the C & E Branch – not as a competitor but as a representative body, which can speak in an authoritative and influential manner.